When we refer to ‘home insurance’ we’re typically talking about two main types of insurance policies:

 Contents Insurance

-Contents insurance is an insurance policy which covers your possessions i.e. the items that you would take with you if you were to move home.
+Contents insurance is an insurance policy which covers your personal belongings i.e. the items that you would take with you if you were to move home.

 In 2019, Allianz found that 91% of Irish renters do not have renters insurance, thus exposing them to the risk of financial loss.
 In fact, less than 25% of those surveyed knew that renters insurance even related to contents!